nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-warning">:exclamation: **Caution:** <br>

-  * If a parameter is expected only once by a command but multiple instances of it are specified, only the last occurrence of the parameter will be taken.<br>
+  * If a command expects a parameter to be input only once, but multiple instances of it are included, only the last occurence of the parameter will be taken.<br>
     * e.g. if you specify `p/12341234 p/56785678`, only `p/56785678` will be taken.
-  * Extraneous parameters for commands that do not expect parameters (such as `help`, `back`, `exit` and `clear`) will be ignored.<br>
+  * Extraneous parameters for commands that do not expect any parameters will be ignored.<br>
-    * e.g. if a command `help 123` is input by the user, CLIpboard will interpreted it simply as `help`.
+    * e.g. if you input the command `help 123`, CLIpboard will interpret it simply as `help`.
 </div>

 Here is a list of commands that CLIpboard understands: